 This will answer your question about What size Monitor should you get?

 Gaming monitors come in an array of sizes and resolutions.
-Basically, resolution is defined by the number of pixels present and they are usually in the range of millions, displaying varying colors to varying shades on a display.
+Basically, a resolution is defined by the number of pixels present and they are usually in the range of millions, displaying varying colors to varying shades on a display.
 When combined together, the pixels produce a single big image, which is what you see on the screen.

 - 1080p for screens up to 24”